CURRENT REVISION: 07/18/2022

 The DMV inspection area is located on the open playa approximately 100 feet from the corner of the Esplanade and the 1:00 side of the Center Camp Keyhole.
 When you arrive at the inspection area, a Greeter will meet you and direct you into an inspection lane.

-Bring your vehicle to the DMV when it is 100% READY to be inspected, not “almost done”.
+Bring your vehicle to the DMV when it is 100% READY to be inspected, not “almost done.”
 This includes Mutation, Lights, Flame Effects, Walkers, etc. Due to the large number of vehicles we need to inspect, the DMV does not have the time to review vehicles twice.
-The DMV will not offer a “second chance” to make changes if your vehicle is not complete when you show up for your inspection.
+The DMV will not offer a “second chance” to make changes if your vehicle is incomplete when you arrive for inspection.

 The person registering the Mutant Vehicle must bring a valid Driver’s License or other Government-issued photo ID to be able to register and receive their MV License.